clarahoffmann/MachineLearning/README.md

 # MachineLearning
 Some Illustration of Gaussian Processes with simulated data.
+Content of a Seminar Paper in the course "Machine Learning - A Probabilistic Approach" at Humboldt University

 Author: Clara Hoffmann

-Content of a Seminar Paper in the course "Machine Learning - A Probabilistic Approach" at Humboldt University
+# Contents